nus-cs2030s/2324-s2/docs/exercises/ex0-task.md

 ```
 to retrieve the skeleton code.

-## Background: Estimating Pi using the Monte Carlo Method
+## Overview: Estimating Pi using the Monte Carlo Method

 The Monte Carlo method for estimating the value of $\pi$ is as follows.
 We have a square of width $2r$, and within it, a circle with a radius of $r$.
 We randomly generate $k$ points within the square.
 We count how many points fall within the circle.
 Suppose $n$ points out of $k$ fall within the circle.
 Since the area of the square is $4r^2$ and the area of the circle is $\pi r^2$, the ratio between them is $\pi/4$.
 The ratio $n/k$ should therefore be $\pi/4$, and $\pi$ can be estimated as $4n/k$.

 ## Skeleton Files for Exercise 0

-In this directory, you should see the following files:
+After you accept and retrieve the skeleton code, you should see the following files:

 - Skeleton Java files: `Point.java`, `RandomPoint.java`, `Circle.java`, `Ex0.java`